 Deploy the client settings to the required collection of devices.
-Do not deploy these settings to user collections.
+Don't deploy these settings to user collections.

 dsregcmd.exe /status in a command prompt.
-The AzureAdjoined field in the results shows YES if the device is Azure AD-joined.
+If the device is Azure AD-joined or hybrid-joined, the AzureAdjoined field in the results shows YES.
+For more information, see dsregcmd command - device state.

 Install and register the client using Azure AD identity